 - Allow cake to cool in pan for 15 minutes.
 Next, with a rubber spatula release the cake from the pan by gently removing the edges with the spatula.

-- Move cake to a parchment-paper covered cooling rack.
+- Move cake to a parchment-paper covered cooling rack for 45 minutes to an hour to cool.

 - Set cake on serving plate or platter, then poor glaze over the top